Friday, November 28, 2014

 What is your address? ¿Cuál es su dirección de la calle?

-Memorable entrance
+Memorable entrances.

 It's a simple question that often leads to long descriptive directions, similar to – we live in Colonia Cañotal next door to so-and-so's house, across from the Mini Super, look for a yellow house with green and white trim.

-On the other hand our house address here on Isla is a bit of a mouthful: Casa K'aay Hà, Lote #3 Circunvalacion Aeropuerto SM 02, M 204 Isla Mujeres QR 77400 Mexico.
-Just for fun I emailed four of our nearby friends to ask what their official addresses were.
-We all live on the east side of the street within a two-block area, on a road commonly known as Aeropuerto that runs along the east-side of the island.
+On the other hand, our house address here on Isla is a bit of a mouthful: Casa K'aay Hà, Lote #3 Circunvalacion Aeropuerto SM 02, M 204 Isla Mujeres QR 77400 Mexico.
+Just for fun, I emailed four of our nearby friends to ask what their official addresses were.
+We all live on the east side of the street within a two-block area, on a road commonly known as Aeropuerto that runs along the east side of the island.

-Of the four friends I received four different addresses.
-One lives on Carretera Perimetral, two live on Circunvalacion Aeropuerto, and another lives on Carretera Garrafon.
+Of the four friends, I received four different addresses.
+One lives on Carretera Perimetral, two live on Circunvalacion Aeropuerto, and another lives on Carretera Garrafon

 Some of us apparently live in the neighbourhood of Colonia Rancho Alegra, while the others don't.
-Lawrie's sister Linda, and her husband Richard live one lot south of us so their address is almost exactly the same as ours, except they are lote #1, the lot in between us is still vacant and would be lote #2.
+Lawrie's sister Linda and her husband Richard live one lot south of us, so their address is almost exactly the same as ours, except they are lote #1, the lot in between us is still vacant and would be lote #2.

 Linda and Richard Grierson call their house Casa Luna Turquesa (House of the Turquoise Moon).
 They have an easily recognizable turquoise crescent-shaped moon attached to the upper edge of the house.
 Harriet and Richard Lowe, on the other hand, chose Casa Flamboyan.
 The name aptly describes their beautiful multi-coloured home.
-A number of local folks just put a plaque with their family name on the house, and that works too.
+Several local folks just put a plaque with their family name on the house, and that works too.
 When we named our house Casa K'aay Hà, we thought we were calling it the Mayan equivalent of Singing Water, as it turns out the name can mean either Song Water or Fish of the Sea!

 Well, with all of these choices for addresses no wonder the postal delivery folks have a challenge making deliveries.
 We have been lucky, always getting great service from the post office.

-Here's three hints that might help you get good service as well:
+Here are three hints that might help you get good service as well:

 1. name your house, or put a number on it – anything to distinguish it from the others on your street